DIADesignGuild/game-studio/P02/Game Design Document - P02.md

 ## Level design

-Level 1: 10 minute time limit, 4-sentences per act.
+Level 1: 10 minute time limit, up to 4-sentences per act.
-Level 2: 5 minute time limit, 2-sentences per act.
+Level 2: 5 minute time limit, up to 2-sentences per act.
-Level 3: 30 second time limit, 1-sentence per act.
+Level 3: 30 second time limit, up to 1-sentence per act.
-Level 4: 30 second time limit, 5 words per act.
+Level 4: 30 second time limit, up to 5 words per act.

 Each level should be explained by a brief overall summary and annotated map or other way to visualize and point out specific details in it.